 Follow the footsteps of William Dean, head gardener at Croome in the early 1800s.

-Enjoy the parkland in Worcestershire with the whole family on this buggy friendly easy circular walk taking in the main highlights of Croome.
+Enjoy the parkland in Worcestershire with the whole family on this easy circular walk taking in the autumn colour of Croome.

 A 4.5 mile (7.2km) walk to get close up to one of our outer eye-catchers, Pirton Castle.